Adrian (TV series): Reception

 After the new broadcast of the programme in November 2019, critics has continued despite the struggles of Mediaset to rise the audience.
 On the Italian edition of Huffington Post, Luigi Crespi wrote:

-This time, the anxiety of renewal has made him [Adriano] fall in error.
-The will to change at all costs, has made him lost his identity, his recognizability, his uniqueness.
-He has inflated himself, I hope for an error and not for choice, with a product so ballyhooed as repetitively rejected by the viewers.
-Despite he has involved the heavyweight of the nowadays TV, despite he has reduced the role of comic books and provided other modifications of the original format that has been a real flop.
+But this time his urge for renewal made him [Adriano] slip up.
+Wanting to change at all costs made him lose his identity, his recognizability, his uniqueness.
+He's become overexposed — I hope by mistake and not by choice — with a product as loudly hyped as it has been repeatedly rejected by the audience.
+Even though he brought in today's heavyweight TV figures, even though he reduced the role of the comics and made other changes to the original format, which was a real flop.